 Petulla visualized an opportunity and asked himself how he could help capable students get paying jobs in the entertainment business.
 The next day, while visiting an audio engineer friend in his San Jose, California studio, Petulla asked him if he had ever hired a student from one of these schools.
 Laughing, his friend said, “No, because they don’t know the job.
 My own assistant had no experience, but I trained him so now I know he knows his stuff.”

-Two weeks later, Petulla started what soon became The Recording, Radio Film Connection & CASA Schools (RRFC), now a successful educational institution focused on training individual student externs for careers in the entertainment business and culinary arts.
+Two weeks later, Petulla started what soon became The Recording, Radio Film Connection & CASA Schools (RRFC), now a successful educational post-secondary institution trade school focused on training individual student externs for careers in the entertainment business and culinary arts.

 In addition to being the chief executive officer of RRFC (and a former radio DJ), Petulla is also a working Hollywood filmmaker.
 His film Reversal won best at acting legend Robert DeNiro’s IndieVision Tribeca Film Festival as well as “Best Film” at the Malibu Film Festival.
 It also won a DOVE Family Award.
 Set around the sport of high school wrestling, the movie is a family film that highlights the effectiveness of a father and son or mentor extern relationship when it comes to sports.
 The film was praised and given two thumbs up by gold medalists Carl Lewis, Shannon Miller, and Kendall Cross.